osecluna/mobilefirstdata/README.md

 `npm run updateData` - removes old zipped data files and zips up the current demo data directory.

+# Product Type :
+1. Simple Product with no variant
+2. Simple Product with single variant
+3. Simple Product with multiple variants
+4. product Set
+5. product Bundles
+6. variation group (not introduce yet as of May 2017)
+7. product options (electronics)

+# Price Type :
+1. List Price
+2. Sale Price
+3. Promotion Price
+3. Price range
+4. Tiered Price. (this is not working due to platform limitation)
+5. option price.

 # Install/Import
 To use this data with in a sandbox